tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 > that created the table can write values to it.

-I tried to write to ETS table inside agent process while it was created outside of it in agent's wrapper - problem was solved by creating ETS table inside anonymous function passed to `Agent.start_link/2`.
+I tried to write to ETS table inside agent process while it was created outside of it in agent wrapper - problem was solved by creating ETS table inside anonymous function passed to `Agent.start_link/2`.

 alternatively it's possible to create ETS table with `public` option so